-- Divide the sum you have obtained on step 3 by the total number of units you have obtained during your stay in the university.
-So, if you took 133 units during your stay in the university, you should divide the sum you have obtained by 113.
+- Divide the sum you have obtained in step 3 by the total number of units you have acquired during your stay at the university.
+So, if you took 133 units during your stay at the university, you should divide the sum you have obtained by 133.
 The resulting number is your GWA.

-If you are from UP, you may compute your GWA by using the same method mentioned above on computing GWA for college students.
-Grades from the previous program are included in the computation if you shifted to another program4.
-Also, grades on classes that are outside of the program’s curriculum are also included in the computation.
+If you are from UP, you may compute your GWA using the abovementioned method for college students.
+Grades from the previous program are included in the computation if you shifted to another program5.
+Also, grades on classes that are outside of the program’s curriculum are included in the computation.

-FEU uses Letter Grade with corresponding Quality Points for the computation of General Point Average.
-To compute for the GPA:
+FEU uses Letter Grade with corresponding Quality Points to compute General Point Average.
+To compute the GPA: